-3.9 Other Policies and Procedures Related to Consent
+3.2 Other Policies and Procedures Related to Consent

-3.9.1 Consent Process
+3.2.1 Consent Process

-Unless an exception applies (see Section 3.2), a Participant will be unable to Access a patient's PHI through HEALTHeLINK until the individual patient has been given an opportunity to consent to the Access, in writing.
+Unless an exception applies, a Participant will be unable to Access a patient's Protected Health Information through HEALTHeLINK until the individual patient has been given an opportunity to consent to the Access, in writing.

-- A. The Participant must document the patient's consent on the HEALTHeLINK Consent form and indicate the patient's consent in the HEALTHeLINK software. - B. The Participant will: - 1.
-Forward a copy of the Consent to HEALTHeLINK within 3 business days of obtaining the Consent form; OR - 2.
-Retain all patient consent forms and be able to produce the forms upon HEALTHeLINK request.
+A. The Participant must document the patient's consent on the HEALTHeLINK Consent form and indicate the patient's consent in the HEALTHeLINK software.

+B. The Participant will:

+Forward a copy of the Consent to HEALTHeLINK within 3 business days of obtaining the Consent form; OR